 This Black-Scholes calculator allows you to figure out the value of a European call or put option.
 The calculator uses the stock's current share price, the option strike price, time to expiration, risk-free interest rate, and volatility to derive the value of these options.
 The Black-Scholes calculation used by this tool assumes no dividend is paid on the stock.

-This online tool is able to compute the 2016, 2015, 2014, 2013, and 2012 federal income tax rates, also known as tax brackets, for individuals.
+This online tool can compute the 2021, 2020, 2019, 2018, and 2017 federal income tax rates, also known as tax brackets, for individuals.
 The calculator takes into consideration, wages, salaries, income, adjustments to income, deductions, as well as exemptions.
 The calculator not only provides an estimate of federal income tax owed, but also Social Security and Medicare taxes too.

 You can use this return on investment calculator to figure out your gain or loss on an investment.
 The calculator provides the overall ROI, as well as an annualized ROI.
 This return on investment calculator only requires three pieces of information, the original investment, the present or future value of the investment, and time elapsed or term.